braintree/braintree-ios-visa-checkout/README.md

 ## Visa Checkout

-The VisaCheckout.framework and TrustDefender.framework are not included when cloning this SDK.
+The VisaCheckout.framework and TrustDefender.framework are included when cloning this SDK.
+Cocoapods will auto import these frameworks for your use.
+Carthage users will have to [add these frameworks to your project](https://github.com/Carthage/Carthage#adding-frameworks-to-an-application).

-The Visa Checkout iOS SDK can be found on [Visa's developer website](https://developer.visa.com/products/visa_checkout/guides#adding_visa_checkout_to_a_mobile_application).

-Add VisaCheckout.framework and TrustDefender.framework from the Visa Checkout SDK to this directory.

 ## Help